Anomify/agent-columbo/README.md

 * "Is my system low on disk space?"
 * "Are there any glaring security misconfigurations?"
 * "What's preventing this service from starting?"
-* Can you have a look at my new app in /home/danziger/apps/frank and tell me if there are any issues?
+* "Can you have a look at my new app in /home/danziger/apps/frank and tell me if there are any issues?"

 Because Columbo can execute on your local machine - with your supervision - it can provide far more accurate diagnostics than remote-only tools.